 - THE LAND THE SUBJECT OF THIS CERTIFICATE OF TITLE EXCLUDES ALL PORTIONS OF THE LOT DESCRIBED ABOVE EXCEPT THAT PORTION SHOWN IN THE SKETCH OF THE SUPERSEDED PAPER VERSION OF THIS TITLE. - 2.
 B887237 EASEMENT TO THE STATE ENERGY COMMISSION OF WESTERN AUSTRALIA.
 SEE - SKETCH ON VOL 1905 FOL 92.
-REGISTERED 25.3.1980. - J308859 MORTGAGE TO SUNCORP-METWAY LTD REGISTERED 2.6.2005. - 4. \L313579 MEMORIAL.
-TAXATION ADMINISTRATION ACT 2003, SECTION 76 (LAND TAX) REGISTERED 13.5.2010.
+REGISTERED 25.3.1980.
+J308859 MORTGAGE TO SUNCORP-METWAY LTD REGISTERED 2.6.2005.
+3. - MEMORIAL.
+TAXATION ADMINISTRATION ACT 2003, SECTION 76 (LAND TAX) \L313579 4.
+REGISTERED 13.5.2010.

-Warning: A current search of the sketch of the land should be obtained where detail of position, dimensions or area of the lot is required.

-\Any entries preceded by an asterisk may not appear on the current edition of the duplicate certificate of title.
+Warning: A current search of the sketch of the land should be obtained where detail of position, dimensions or area of the lot is required. \ Any entries preceded by an asterisk may not appear on the current edition of the duplicate certificate of title.
+Lot as described in the land description may be a lot or location.

--END OF CERTIFICATE OF TITLE-
+END OF CERTIFICATE OF TITLE